CN-ZhenYY/PIONEER/README.md

 ## Directory description

-- datasets: We use YCSB to generate 100% insert workload and the dataset in the github is a 10M key-value items demo to run the code.
+- datasets: We use YCSB to generate workload and the dataset in the github is a 10M key-value items demo to run the code.
 - PIONEER: The source code for PIONEER

 ## Linux build